 The 2023 full rate Diocesan Tuition Fees are as follows:

 In 2023, the family discount on Diocesan Tuition Fees, full rate, will be:

 School fees are an integral part of our Catholic School System and parents are required to sign a fee agreement commitment form on enrolment.
 Fee arrangements may be considered in extenuating circumstances and in consultation with the principal.

 Each school sets these fees to cover a range of costs including the supply of goods and services including resources such as textbooks, exercise books or subject levies, technology and excursion costs.

 Major overnight excursions in Stage 3 are not included in the resource fee.

-The DFSBL is $1250 per year and is charged to the oldest child for each family.
-The levy is pooled to contribute towards past, present and future costs for building projects across all schools in the Diocese.
+The DFSBL is $1,517 per year and is charged to the oldest child for each family.
+The School Building Levy is pooled to contribute to past, present and future costs for building projects across all schools in the Diocese.
 With a robust program of capital works, we aim to ensure our students enjoy the physical facilities to enhance their learning experience.